 Medal families: related recipients of the Victoria Cross

-It has since been discovered that gallantry may run in Leakey’s family, as his cousin, Sergeant Nigel Gray Leakey, was a posthumous recipient of the VC in November 1945 for heroism while fighting in Africa during the Second World War.
-You can find out more about Sergeant Leaky’s story in our Victoria Cross Recipients 1854-2006 records, as well as the stories of others like him.
+It has since been discovered that gallantry may run in Leakey’s family, as his cousin, Sergeant Nigel Gray Leakey, was posthumously awarded the Victoria Cross in November 1945 for heroism while fighting in Africa during the Second World War.
+You can find out more about Sergeant Leaky’s story in our military records, as well as the stories of others like him.

 These beautifully illustrated documents not only reveal where brave men like Leaky were born, killed, and laid to rest.
 They also include official citations detailing the extraordinary actions in which they earned their awards as well as portraits, images of their final resting place and occasionally artistic representations of their gallant deeds.

-Exploring Victoria Cross Recipients 1854-2006 has revealed that there have actually been a number of occasions when close relatives have won the prestigious award.
+Exploring Britain, Campaign, Gallantry & Long Service Medals & Awards has revealed that there have actually been a number of occasions when close relatives have won the prestigious award.
 Since the medal was first awarded, there have been four cases in which the VC has been bestowed upon brothers, and three in which it has been given to fathers and sons.

 Brothers in arms

 Major C.J.S.
-Gough, and his brother, Lieutenant H.H.
+Gough,and his brother, Lieutenant H.H.
 Gough of the 1st Bengal European Light Cavalry were the first pair of brothers to win the award.
-Both brothers received their awards for acts of gallantry during the Indian mutiny.
+Both brothers received their awards for acts of bravery during the Indian mutiny.

 In 1874 the Sartorius brothers were both awarded the VC.
 Major R.W.
 Sartorius of the 6th Bengal Cavalry won his award at Abogu during the Ashanti war and his brother, Captain E.H.
 Sartorius, 59th Foot, won his in Afghanistan later that year.

 2nd.
 Lieut.
 A.B.
-Turner, Berkshire Regt, was awarded the VC for gallantry on the Western front in 1915.
+Turner, Berkshire Regt, was awarded the VC for gallantry on the Western Front in 1915.
 His brother Major V.B.
-Turner, Rifle Brigade, won his award in next global conflict after fighting in Western Desert in 1942.
+Turner, Rifle Brigade, won his award in the next global conflict after fighting in the Western Desert in 1942.

 Father and son